What you need to know

 5Gunnar Friede, Timo Busch & Alexander Bassen (2015) ESG and financial performance: aggregated evidence from more than 2000 empirical studies, Journal of Sustainable Finance & Investment, 5:4, 210-233, DOI: 10.1080/20430795.2015.1118917

-When pursuing a sustainable investment strategy, we predominantly follow a principle-based philosophy as opposed to a rules-based philosophy (figure 3).
+When pursuing a ESG investment strategy, we predominantly follow a principle-based philosophy as opposed to a rules-based philosophy (figure 3).
 Principle-based philosophies view sustainability as a toolkit that can enhance the investment process.
-Investors seek to embed sustainable insights into their investment approach in order to expand the dataset used for investment decisions.
+Investors seek to embed ESG insights into their investment approach in order to expand the dataset used for investment decisions.
 This can lead to more informed choices and extended opportunities.

 seeks to identify companies that are well-positioned to take advantage of significant secular growth trends currently underappreciated by the wider market.
 Investors deploying thematic strategies expect that companies exposed to these trends will have the potential to grow their revenues and cash flows faster than their competitors, commanding higher valuation multiples and potentially leading to attractive returns for investors over a multi-year time horizon.